 - Serve with honey mustard and some veggies.

 Recipe adapted from Taste of Home Kid-Approved Cookbook, which my mom and sister gave us for Christmas.
-It’s an awesome cookbook, and you will see many more recipes from it in the coming weeks.
+It’s an awesome cookbook, and we love it.

 © 2013 – 2020, Tara Ziegmont.
 All rights reserved.